aicell-lab/ddls-course/content/course/ddls-2024/_index.md

 {{< /spoiler >}}

 {{< spoiler text="How do I register the course?" >}}

--   For master students, please register at the KTH course selection system.
+-   For KTH master students, please register at the KTH course selection system.
--   For PhD students, please sign up at [here](https://forms.gle/T8gtrsJL3nf1Dqwf6).
+-   For PhD students or anyone from other universities, please sign up at [here](https://forms.gle/9gmxpEE6X6HZ1wLa7).
+-   You can also sign up for individual module(s) [here](https://forms.gle/9gmxpEE6X6HZ1wLa7).
 {{< /spoiler >}}

 {{< spoiler text="How do I get access to the course material?" >}}